srobotta/moodle-tools/teacher-with-150-courses.md

 This file can be used to be uploaded into Moodle now.
 Go to *Site Administration* -> *Users* -> *Upload users* to upload the file, and then click the button to trigger the import.

+When I uploaded the file and it was imorted, even I used the 2 as the type, the role that got assigned to the course was the editingteacher one.
+I may have misinterpreded something from the docs.